Do-it-yourself, or pro se, divorce has never been easier or more accessible than it is right now.

 There are many reasons to adopt this strategy.
 For simplicity’s sake, to save money, to be involved in every last decision, and more.
 Still, there’s a lot to consider before choosing this path.

 You need to determine if a DIY approach represents your best option.
-It’s also important to look at potential risks involved in pro se divorce.
+It’s also important to consider the potential risks of pro se divorce.
 Bottom line, you need to consider whether or not it’s the right choice for you and your situation.

 When Is DIY Divorce the Best Choice?

-That doesn’t mean you can’t take a DIY approach to end your marriage.
-There are situations where pro se divorce may fit perfectly.
-Basically, the fewer complications you face, the easier it is to take this path.
+There are situations where a pro se divorce may be the perfect fit.
+Essentially, the fewer complications you encounter, the easier it is to pursue this path.

 In simple cases with no children and little or no shared property to divide, the process can go relatively smoothly.
 You download, fill out, and submit the forms, pay the fees, sign the appropriate documents, wait the legally specified time, and get on with your life.